chisui/dakka/thesis/main.md

 If the created Monad shares some capabilities with a common Monad or Monad-transformer, these capabilities can be expressed by providing an instance of that Monad class for the created Monad.

 Another use for these Monad classes is that they allow for a more general expression of monadic code.
-For example you if you express a monadic computation in terms of `MonadWriter` instead of `Writer` itself, the computation can be used inside of any Monad that implements `MonadWriter`.
+For example if you express a monadic computation in terms of `MonadWriter` instead of `Writer`, the computation can be used inside of any Monad that implements `MonadWriter`.
 This computation can now be executed in either the strict or the lazy variant of the `Writer` Monad or any Monad-transformer chain that contains a `Writer` or `WriterT`.

 ## Haskell Language features